vbKenobi/Notes/README.md

 email: venkatyb@g.ucla.edu

 ## Disclaimer
-These notes were made by me, based on the contact taught by differnet professors, please do not violate any academic honesty principles.
+These notes were made by me, based on the content taught by differnet professors, please do not violate any academic honesty principles.